Breast Infection (cont.)

 Mastitis (inflammation of breast tissue) is a common benign cause of a breast mass.
-It is commonly seen in women after childbirth while breastfeeding.
+It may be seen in women after childbirth while breastfeeding.
 These masses are often quite painful.
-Women who are not breastfeeding can also develop mastitis.
-In healthy women, mastitis is rare.
-However, women with diabetes, chronic illness, AIDS, or an impaired immune system may be more susceptible to the development of mastitis.
+Women who are not breastfeeding can also develop mastitis, although in healthy women, mastitis is rare.
+Women with diabetes, chronic illness, AIDS, or an impaired immune system may be more susceptible to the development of mastitis.

 - Bacteria normally found in a baby's mouth or on the nipple can enter the milk ducts through small cracks in the skin of the nipple and can multiply rapidly in the breast milk.
 This can lead to a superficial small area of inflammation (frequently from streptococcal bacteria) or a deeper walled-off infection or abscess (frequently from staphylococcal bacteria).

 - Mild temperature elevations (previously termed milk fever) accompanied by some breast or nipple soreness is usually secondary to engorgement and dehydration immediately (24-72 hours) after delivery, and it is treated by improved breastfeeding technique.
 The body temperature should not be above 39°C (102.2°F), nor should the fever persist for longer than about 4-16 hours.
 This condition may also occur in women who are not breastfeeding and have not yet completely suppressed lactation yet.